alissatroiano/MS-1/README.md

 Written Content:

-* The content on the page is original and was written by the [developer](https://www.github.com/alissatroiano)

-* The content in the 404 page, including the subheding text, 'Karma is a 404' and the verbiage in both buttons, was written by the [developer](https://www.github.com/alissatroiano).

-* The class names, times and durations in the schedule section are fictional and were written by the [developer](https://www.github.com/alissatroiano).

-* The blockquotes in the "Quotes" section are fictional and were written by the [developer](https://www.github.com/alissatroiano).

-* The names of the people quotes in the, "Quotes" section were made-up by the [developer](https://www.github.com/alissatroiano).

 * The class descriptions in the schedule section were copied from [Holistic Yoga School](https://www.holisticyogaschool.com/yoga-class-description/) and reworded by the [developer](https://www.github.com/alissatroiano).

 * The deployment section of this README file was copied from [Medium](https://medium.com/@francoisromain/vps-deploy-with-git-fea605f1303b)

+* All other website content pertaining to Infinity Studio is fictional and was written by the [developer](https://www.github.com/alissatroiano).

 Code Resources:

-* The layout for the 404 Error page was discovered via [colorlib](https://colorlib.com/wp/free-404-error-page-templates/).

-* The HTML and CSS syntax for the 404 page for Infinity was copied from a 404 template created by [Colorlib](https://colorlib.com).
-The [developer](https://www.github.com/alissatroiano) adjusted this code with the color palette and typography selected for this project.
+* The template for the 404 Error page was copied from [Colorlib](https://colorlib.com/wp/free-404-error-page-templates/).

-* The Gitpod template used to create this project was provided by [Code Institute](https://github.com/Code-Institute-Org/gitpod-full-template).
+* I learned how to properly place the favicon by viewing [this video](https://www.youtube.com/watch?v=kEf1xSwX5D8).

-* The format for this README file follows the format provided by [Code Institute](https://github.com/Code-Institute-Solutions/readme-template)
+* The deployment section of this README file was inspired by [Medium](https://medium.com@francoisromain/vps-deploy-with-git-fea605f1303b).

-* The Gitpod template used to create this project was provided by [Code Institute](https://github.com/Code-Institute-Org/gitpod-full-template).
+* The markdown language used to write this README was inspired by [Github Guides](https://guides.github.com/features/mastering-markdown/).

-* The instructions for the placement of the favicon were learned from [this video](https://www.youtube.com/watch?v=kEf1xSwX5D8).

 * The tools used to repair any markdown issues were aquired from [this article](https://github.com/DavidAnson/markdownlint/blob/v0.20.2/doc/Rules.md#md004).